-I moved to Andalucia, Spain in 2011 and I walked the Camino Frances across northern Spain in 2016.
+I moved to Andalucia, Spain in 2011 and I walked the Camino Frances across Northern Spain in 2016.
 The Camino called again in 2018, as I travelled to Porto to walk the Camino Portuguese Coastal route.
-At the end of my Camino Portuguese, I decided to move to Portugal to begin my own Camino adventure as a Camino Guide on the Portuguese Camino de Santiago through my company Wild Camino.
+At the end of my Camino Portuguese, I decided to move to Portugal to begin my own Camino adventure as a Camino Guide

 As an environmental activist, I practice and advocate slow travel at all times.
 No pun intended, but walking leaves the lowest carbon footprint of all.
 It was a pleasure to see so much of my adopted homeland on foot and to pass through villages and towns that would be considered off the beaten track.